Achievable logoAchievable logo

 Answer = $25

-If the preferred stock was bought at par ($100), it could be converted into 4 shares of common stock.
-Essentially, the investor is paying $25 per share of common stock ($100 / 4), which is the conversion price.
+If the preferred stock is bought at par ($100), it can be converted into 4 shares of common stock.
+That means the investor is effectively paying $25 per share of common stock ($100 / 4), which is the conversion price.

 An investor purchases shares of a $100 par, 7% preferred stock which is convertible at $25 and callable at 102.
 A few years later, the preferred stock is trading at $103, while the common stock is trading at $26.
 If the issuer announces an upcoming call of the preferred stock in 60 days, which of the following options should you recommend to the investor?